 Though greens aren’t the typical ingredient in a post-workout smoothie, they should be!
-Greens are full of magnesium that helps your muscles recover and magnesium also lowers cortisol in the body, which is at its peak right after your workout.
-You want to reduce stress to your muscles and mind after you workout and leafy greens are a fantastic way to do just that.
+Greens are full of magnesium that helps your muscles recover, and magnesium also lowers cortisol in the body, which is at its peak right after your workout.
+You want to reduce stress on your muscles and mind after your workout, and leafy greens are a fantastic way to do just that.
 They also help keep you lean and full.
-They’re low in calories but high in nutrients and they are also full of fiber to ensure your digestive stays healthy.
+They’re low in calories but high in nutrients, and they are also full of fiber to ensure your digestive stays healthy.
 Choose spinach, kale, romaine, or Swiss chard as some of the most nutrient-dense options.

 3. Add Low-Glycemic Fruit

-Adding a low-glycemic fruit such as berries, papaya, half a banana, or super fruits like acai and goji are a great way to give your body high-quality carbs right after your workout so they can help your muscles recover properly.
-They’ll also prevent your blood sugar from spiking too high so you don’t crash later and become tired more quickly.
-All fruit can be healthy but it’s important to eat low-glycemic sources of carbs right after a workout for optimal energy and repair.
-The best part is, these fruits are some of the healthiest options you can choose from and they’re all delicious in a smoothie.
+Adding a low-glycemic fruit such as berries, papaya, half a banana, or super fruits like acai and goji is a great way to give your body high-quality carbs right after your workout so they can help your muscles recover properly.
+They’ll also prevent your blood sugar from spiking too high, so you don’t crash later and become tired more quickly.
+All fruit can be healthy, but it’s important to eat low-glycemic sources of carbs right after a workout for optimal energy and repair.
+The best part is that these fruits are some of the healthiest options you can choose from, and they’re all delicious in a smoothie.